ah100101/chasing-alex-run/content/pages/about.md

 ---
 ![](/images/about-photo-1.jpg)

 My running career started in 2009 when I completed my first Bank of America Chicago Marathon.
 10 years later and I've completed over 25 marathons with most of them across the Midwest.

-I don't run fast, so I try to run far
+I not a very fast runner so I've focused on running far instead.

 Most people probably see that marathon count and think _that guy really really likes to run_.
 Part of that is definitely true, but I still insist that I'm not crazy about the physical activity of running.
 It's not a particularly well-rounded workout, requires a lot of time to get good at and as I mentioned earlier, I'm not a very fast runner.
 However, one thing I do love about running is the exploration it enables.